Cooperative Formation of Autonomous Vehicles in Mixed Traffic Flow: Beyond Platooning: Appendices

-Given a general stable system $\dot{x}=A x+H w$ with output $z=C x$, the $\mathcal{H}_{2}$ norm of its transfer function $\mathbf{G}$ from $w$ to $z$ has intuitive physical interpretations~\cite{skogestad2007multivariable}: \begin{enumerate} \item \emph{Energy of the impulse response}: Denote $z_{i}$ as the performance output when the $i$-th input channel of the system is fed an impulse and $N$ as the total number of the input channels.
+\emph{1) Energy of the impulse response}: Denote $z_{i}$ as the performance output when the $i$-th input channel of the system is fed an impulse and $N$ as the total number of the input channels.
 The $\mathcal{H}_{2}$ performance quantifies the sum of the energy of the impulse response

 For the traffic system~\eqref{Eq:SystemModel}, common traffic bottlenecks, such as lane changing, merging and on-ramps, could lead to stop-and-go traffic waves.
 To model such scenarios, one can assume that the vehicle accelerations are subject to an impulse disturbance.
 In this case, $\mathcal{H}_{2}$ performance quantifies the sum of the velocity and spacing deviations caused by such disturbance.